psresnik/nlp_assignments/assignment2/README.md

 Specifically:

+- You'll be working with the code in `assignment1.py`.
+Note that `assignment1_fns.py` contains some of the functions from assignment 1 in case you prefer them to your own (or had trouble writing them correctly).
 - You'll make a small modification to the `read_and_clean_lines` function from assignment 1 so that it's returning not only a list of the documents, like before, but also a corresponding list of the labels for those documents ('Democrat' or 'Republican').
 - You'll split these documents and labels into training set and a held-out test set, using a 70/30 split.
 You're going to use scikit-learn's `train_test_split` function for this in function `split_training_set`.
 It's a one-line call, and in a comment in the code we're pointing you to a tutorial example of how to do it.
 - You'll transform the raw text of speeches (the 'documents') into features in `convert_lines_to_feature_strings`.
 This is basically the same extraction of unigrams and bigrams you did in assignment 1 for purposes of counting things, except now for each document you're representing that document as a whitespace-separated string of the unigrams and bigrams you found in it.